-The criminal justice field is becoming increasingly complex and demanding.
-This career area needs people who have specific skills and highly-developed personal strengths:
+The criminal justice field is becoming increasingly complex and important.
+This career area needs people who have good skills and highly-developed personal strengths:

 - View toward community service

-- Motivated and hard-working
+- Motivated

 - High ethical and moral standards

 - Strong written and oral communication skills

-- Critical-thinking and problem-solving skills

-- Solid decision-making skills

 The program provides the foundation for your career as a law enforcement officer at the municipal, county, or state level.
-Your career path could include serving as a correctional officer, working for a private investigation agency or providing security for retail, commercial or industrial establishments.
-The program can also begin to provide knowledge and prepare you for other criminal justice positions in working with juveniles, probation and parole or social work positions.
+Your career path could include serving as a correctional officer, working for a private investigation agency, or providing security for retail, commercial, or industrial establishments.

 The program includes related general education courses and criminal justice courses.
-You will receive theoretical and practical information along with hands-on training in various types of law, community policing, corrections and investigations, just to name a few.
-Other courses will strengthen your ability to interact with the public, work with people from diverse backgrounds, and communicate in a professional and effective manner.
+You will receive theoretical and practical information on various types of law, community policing, corrections, and criminal justice ethics.
+Other courses will strengthen your ability to interact with the public, work with people from diverse backgrounds, and communicate in a professional manner.

-As you complete the your Associate's Degree in Criminal Justice you will be getting the best preparation for successful entrance into the 720 hour training required for certification as a law enforcement officer by the Wisconsin Department of Justice-Training and Standards Bureau.
-You would have to meet criteria and apply for the 720 Hour Law Enforcement Academy once you have obtained 60 college credits in your 4th semester
+As you complete the coursework, you'll be working toward the 720-hours of training required for certification by the Wisconsin Department of Justice, Training and Standards Bureau.
+You would have to meet criteria and apply for the 720 Law Enforcement Academy once you have obtained 60 college credits in your 4th semester.

-Opportunities for employment are good and most employment areas offer good chances for advancement.
-This could be the training you need to begin a rewarding career in law enforcement or other career in the criminal justice field.
+Opportunities for employment are good, and most employment areas offer good chances for advancement.
+This could be the training you need to begin a rewarding career in law enforcement or other careers in the criminal justice field.